 File uploader validation guide

-- Uniform dimensions: Ensure all images are 1080×1080 pixels, thus have a 1:1 aspect ratio and allow clear, high-quality zooming.
+Uniform dimensions: Ensure all images are 1080×1080 pixels, giving them a 1:1 aspect ratio and allowing clear, high-quality zooming.

-- Collection limit: Each collection of images for a single product must have 3 images, a front, back, and side view, to provide a comprehensive view of the product.
+Collection limit: Each collection of images for a single product must include 3 images (a front, back, and side view) to provide a comprehensive view of the product.

 Project setup